catherinelillianjohnson/project-one/README.md

 WHEN I am in need of another recipe for the same ingredient THEN I click the "Search" button again
 WHEN I find a recipe that I like
-THEN I save the recipe
+THEN I save all the recipes
 ```

 ## Sneak Peek